Fallen Angel (comics): IDW Publishing

 At the 2005 WizardWorld: Philadelphia convention, DC Comics representative Bob Wayne stated that Peter David had decided to move Fallen Angel to IDW Publishing.
 This prompted a response from David himself, who confirmed the news, but cautioned that the final contracts were not yet signed.
 Several days later, David and IDW Editor in Chief Chris Ryall discussed the move in an interview, in which they revealed that while López retained his ownership in the property, he would not be the artist on the new series.
 Fallen Angel resumed publication as a five-issue limited series, which was expanded to a regular monthly series due to high sales.

 Although López provided some of the covers, the bulk of the interior art, in the early stages of the series, was provided by J. K. Woodward.
 Other artists like Kristian Donaldson also did short runs.

 The final issue of the second volume, which was published on January 21, 2009, saw the conclusion of that volume's Moloch storyline, with God accepting Liandra back into heaven.
-The series was relaunched with a new storyline later that July, and guest starred the character Illyria from Joss Whedon's Buffyverse.

-2009 saw the release of Fallen Angel: Reborn, a four-issue mini-series.
-A second mini-series, titled Fallen Angel: Return of the Son, was launched in January 2011.
+The series was relaunched in July 2009 as Fallen Angel: Reborn, a four-issue mini-series featuring the character Illyria from Joss Whedon's Buffyverse.
+A second four-issue mini-series, titled Fallen Angel: Return of the Son, was launched in January 2011.